Chambers Brothers (gang): Background

-The Chambers Brothers were a criminal organization heavily involved in the distribution of crack cocaine in the city of Detroit, Michigan, during the 1980s.
-The brothers consisted of: B.J., Larry, Willie and Otis Chambers.
-They also had three other sisters and a set of twin brothers.
+The Chambers Brothers also had three other sisters and a set of twin brothers.
 One of the twins, Fredrick, became known for being a top notch military drill sergeant in California.
 The siblings moved to Memphis, Tennessee, while the four brothers became notorious nationally when the Detroit Police Department confiscated video tapes of the brothers counting their laundry baskets full of money, and flaunting their excessive wealth.
 Their mother died in 2003.